hadley/adv-r/Function-operators.md

 summaries(1:10)
 ```

+Two more complicated examples are combining functions through composition, or through boolean algebra.
+Because they combine multiple functions they are particularly useful when combined with all the other FOs defined in this chapter.

 ### Function composition

-Another important way of combining functions is composition: `f(g(x))`, sometimes written `(f o g)(x)`.
+An important way of combining functions is composition: `f(g(x))`.
 Composition takes a list of functions and applies them sequentially to the input.
-It's a replacement for this common anonymous function pattern:
+It's a replacement for the common anonymous function pattern where you chain together multiple functions to get the result you want:

 ```R
 sapply(mtcars, function(x) length(unique(x)))
 ```

-where you chain together multiple functions to get the result you want.

 A simple version of compose looks like this: